mxstbr/mxstbr.com/pages/blog/2017/02/creating-open-source-projects.md

----
-published: true
-hidden: false
+export const frontmatter = {
+  "published": true,
+  "hidden": false,
-title: "How to create open source projects"
+  "title": "How to create open source projects", "tags": "open-source",
-tags: open-source
-custom_excerpt: "Have you been wondering how to create or contribute to your first open source project?
+  "custom_excerpt": "Have you been wondering how to create or contribute to your first open source project?
 This post is for you."
----
+};

 As the maintainer of a fair amount of [open source projects](https://github.com/mxstbr) I get asked frequently "How do I create my first open source project?".